It’s more fun in the Philippines. But what if the grass really is greener on the other side?

 9. Learning the Local Language

 But if you’ll live permanently in Japan, South Korea, and other non-English speaking countries, it really helps to study and practice the local language before you go.
 You may even consider taking language lessons.
-Even if it costs money, it will help ease the transition into your new life as a Filipino immigrant in a foreign country.
+Even if it costs money, it will help ease the transition into your new life as a Filipino living in a foreign country.

 Regardless of why you want to build life anew in another country, migration is a major life-changing decision.
 Give it a lot of careful thought (plus tons of research on the best country to migrate for Filipino citizens!) before you set foot in a foreign land.